kmdupr33/authorx/docs/index.md

 Note that with authorx we can arbitrarily nest transformed content.
 Here we have a link inside of a warning panel.

 Here's another example: say you wanted to embed a [mermaid.js](https://mermaid-js.github.io/mermaid/#/) diagram into your doc like [the one below](#syntax-is-separate-from-semantics).
 If you're just using markdown, you'll have to write your mermaid diagram, run the cli, and then include a reference to the generated image in your markdown.
-With authorx, you can embed mermaid diagrams like this:
+With authorx, you *could* embed mermaid diagrams like this:

 ```
 <~ {: